 Are you in a long-term relationship with a non-US citizen?
-Wondering if and how you can married, or if your future spouse can ever be a US citizen?
+Wondering if and how you can get married, or if your future spouse can ever be a US citizen?
 The good news is yes, you can marry anyone you like; a person’s immigration status-legal or not-has no bearing on whether your marriage will be recognized as legal.
-Gaining US citizenship on the other hand, is unfortunately more complicated.
+Gaining US citizenship on the other hand is, unfortunately, more complicated.

 What if you and your fiancé share the same sex?
 Not a problem.
-As of 2013, same sex marriages have been treated like any other marriage for federal immigration law purposes.
-If, however, your marriage occurred outside of the US, you do need to ensure that gay marriage is legally recognized in the country or state where it took place.
+As of 2013, same-sex marriages have been treated like any other marriage for federal immigration law purposes.
+If, however, your marriage occurred outside the US, you do need to ensure that gay marriage is legally recognized in the country or state where it took place.

 The K1 Visa Process

 For immigrants living outside the US who wish to marry a permanent US citizen, the K-1 visa allows a foreign fiancé to enter the U.S. within six months of receiving the visa.
 They must be legally married to the petitioning U.S. citizen — the person they have declared they will marry — within 90 days of entering the country.

 To obtain a K-1 visa (otherwise known as a fiancé visa), you first need to file a Form I-129F, Petition for Alien Fiancé(e).
 You must also be able to prove that the couple has known each other for at least two years unless either religious or cultural norms prohibit the meeting of spouses before marriage.
 Moreover, you must prove that they are legally eligible for marriage, including being of legal age and that any prior marriages ended due to annulment, divorce, or death of a spouse.

 The K-1 visa essentially allows a U.S. citizen to sponsor their fiancé to come to the United States and get married within 90 days of their arrival.
 This is pertinent on providing specific evidence that each qualification is met, usually in the form of paperwork.